BrettKnoss/Pacioli.jl/README.md

                           [credit_ammount_entires], # the actual values that go in each account, entered as Float values, these will convert to Dec64 to 2 decimal places, ledger # the ledger to be modified, general_ledger by default
  )

+ ###Transaction breakdown

+ ####Date
+ ex."1 Jan 2021"

+ Day - is a 1 or 2 digit number

+ Month- is the first three letters of each month name, with the first letter capitalized

+ Year - is the 4 digit year (Y2K)

  ## Income Statement